geosolutions-it/MapStore2/docs/user-guide/media-section.md

 ## Media

-Once a media content is added to the section, the user can customize its setting through the following:
+Once a media content is added to the section, the user can customize its setting through different tools:

 * For images the [Content Image Toolbar](content-image-toolbar.md) appears.
 An example of a *Small* size image, aligned to the *Left*, can be the following: